-- λ Super Node (SN): Participate in DHT; reachable through predefined ports and protocols by any node (most likely to have a public IP address). - $\lambda$ Ordinary Node (ON): Not in DHT, associate with SNs and send service requests to them. - $\lambda$ A P2P overlay network may have only SNs. - $\lambda$ ON-SN hierarchy is independent of SIP UA-Proxy hierarchy. - λ Bootstrap Server: provides information of some of existing SNs to a new node. - λ Login Server: authenticates user identity (passwordbased) and issues a certificate for user public key.
+- Super Node (SN): Participate in lookup routing; reachable through predefined ports and protocols by any node (most likely to have a public IP address). - $\lambda$ Ordinary Node (ON): Not involve in lookup routing, associate with SNs and send service requests to them. - $\lambda$ ON-SN hierarchy is independent of SIP UA-Proxy hierarchy. - Bootstrap Authentication Server ON Server Bootstrap Server: λ provides information ON ON of some of existing SNs to a new node.
+SN SN Authentication Server: ON ON authenticates user SN identity (password-SN based) and issues a certificate for user ON ON public key.
+SN SN ON $\lambda$ Why Hierarchy?
+Peers may be ON heterogeneous.
+ON ON $\lambda$ A P2P overlay network may have only SNs.
+OÑ